Kerimbeys/Logger/README.md

 `gradlew build` to compile and run the tests, and `gradlew release` to package the release artifacts.

-If you modified Chatty you should set your own client id in `Chatty.java`.
+If you modified Logger you should set your own client id in `Logger.java`.
 You may also want to disable the Version Checker.

 Main release tasks